masterchief164/zoomautomation/README.md

 <br>
 ##a python script to automate class attendance
 <br>

-you will need python3 and zoom client on your pc
+you will need python3 and zoom client on your machine
 <br>
 <br>
-<b>Note: You must sign into zoom on both the client application and the browser </b>
+<b>Note: You must sign in to zoom on both the client application and the browser </b>
 <br>
 <br>
 <br>